POrtable WEigher for Railway VEhicles - POWERVE

 POWERVE is a portable scale, that can be brought to the rolling stock to be measured and that does not need the rolling stock to be brought to the scale.

-POWERVE statically measures the real set-up of a rolling stock on track, since it measures the vertical forces of each wheel on the contact point, at the wheel/rail interface, and therefore it measures exactly what happens when a rolling stock is running on track.
+POWERVE statically measures the real set-up of a rolling stock on track, since it measures the vertical forces of each wheel on the contact point, at the wheel/rail interface, and therefore it measures exactly the distribution of the vertical forces that each wheel statically loads on the track.

 POWERVE is very easy and fast to use, it can be installed and uninstalled by a single person in a few minutes and the bogie measurement is performed in less than 10 minutes.